-When you log on to your Windows profile, all your profile’s information and settings are picked up from some registry entries and configuration files saved on your hard disk.
-Corruption of a single file can unable the windows from accessing it and it will log you on to a temporary profile which you can use, but a small delay in reading your account profile can also give the same results.
-Any changes you make to this temporary profile will not be saved hence loading a fresh profile each time you log in.
+When you log on to your Windows profile, all of your profile’s information and settings are retrieved from some registry entries and configuration files saved on your hard disk.
+Corruption of a single file can prevent Windows from accessing it, causing you to be logged on to a temporary profile.
+This profile can be used, but a slight delay in reading your account profile can also lead to the same outcome.
+Any changes you make to this temporary profile will not be saved, resulting in a fresh profile being loaded each time you log in.

 Cause of corruption can be a recently installed update or a software or incorrectly shutting your computer down for that matter.
 If you have already tried restarting your computer 3 to 4 times (Yes, that has worked for some users) then start following the solutions below.

 For some troubleshooting steps, you will need to enable the built-in administrator account to use admin rights.